With this section, we transition from using Bash to learning Python. This page covers some preliminary information and getting started in Python.

 Ways to use Python

 Maybe even more so than Bash, there are a number of ways to use Python.
-With Bash, we started with running commands on the command line on HiPerGator and built up to writing scripts.
-In addition to an interactive python prompt and scripts, Python adds Jupyter notebooks and some really nice features in VSCode and other development environments.
+With Bash, we started by running commands on the command line on HiPerGator and progressed to writing scripts.
+In addition to an interactive Python prompt and scripts, Python adds Jupyter notebooks and some really nice features in VSCode and other development environments.
 Which of these you choose to use is largely up to you, your preferences, and the task at hand.

 Interactive Python Prompt